 The Sturgeon Refinery converts raw bitumen into lower carbon, ultra-low sulphur diesel and and other products.
 This maximizes the value for Albertans.
 It generates higher margins on raw materials while making fuel needed to meet growing demand for cleaner energy products.

 ULTRA LOW SULPHUR DIESEL

 NWR’s diesel is produced with a lower carbon footprint as a result of the capture and permanent storage of carbon dioxide produced in the refining process.
 In addition, the diesel is formulated to meet or exceed all standards and quality specifications in North America.
 Specifically, NWR’s diesel exceeds the current cetane standard of 40.
 Higher cetane results in more complete fuel combustion, improving fuel efficiency and reducing emissions.

-The province requires large sources of diluent to meet the current and future needs for bitumen producers.
-NWR will be a vital source of high quality recycled and manufactured diluents that will displace expensive imports for bitumen producers.
+The province requires large sources of diluent to meet the current and future needs of bitumen producers.
+NWR is a source of high quality recycled and manufactured diluents that displace expensive imports for bitumen producers.

 This product is used primarily as a component in high octane gasoline.
-NWR’s pure naphtha will also be ideal for use in petrochemical processes or as part of the manufactured diluent pool.
+NWR’s pure naphtha is also ideal for use in petrochemical processes or as part of the manufactured diluent pool.

 LOW SULPHUR VACUUM GAS OIL

-Products such as butane, propane, and ethane manufactured at the plant will be available and sold to other Alberta industries.
+Products such as butane, propane, and ethane that are produced as part of the bitumen refining process are sold to other Alberta industries.